danielegirardi/lpdid/README.md

 Both examples illustrate the case of binary, staggered and absorbing treatment, when only not yet treated units are used as controls.

-- "LP-DiD_examplefile.do" uses a simulated dataset similar to the Montecarlo simulations presented in Dube, Girardi, Jorda' and Taylor (2023).
+- "LP_DiD_examplefile.do" uses a simulated dataset similar to the Montecarlo simulations presented in Dube, Girardi, Jorda' and Taylor (2023).

 - "lpdid_test.do" applies LP-DiD in a simulated dataset from Borusyak (2021).